RCmags/rcmags.github.io/_posts/aircraft/2021-09-26-servo_ornithopter.md

 # Aircraft Iterations

 __Iteration 1:__
 The first version was a test platform to observe how effectively servos could oscillate a long spar.
 It also served to test springs connected to the servos in series or parallel.
 These springs can [reduce the power drawn by an oscillating mass](https://www.rcgroups.com/forums/showpost.php?p=41117281&postcount=20) driven by a motor if tuned correctly.
-For this designa a coil spring was connected in series with the servo and a leaf spring was used for a parallel connection.
+For this design, a a coil spring was connected in series with the servo and a leaf spring was used for a parallel connection.

 ![image](/img/servo_orni/version1-1.jpg)